loopbackio/loopback-next/docs/site/tutorials/connectors/Postgresql-tutorial.md

 Before starting this tutorial, make sure you have the following installed:

-- Node
+- Node.js version 10 or higher
-- LoopBack CLI tools; see
+- LoopBack 4 CLI; see
   [Getting Started with LoopBack 4](../../Getting-started.md)

 ## Tutorial - PostgreSQL